nathan-fiscaletti/keyboardsounds/README.md

 [⬇️ Download Desktop Application (Windows Only)](https://github.com/nathan-fiscaletti/keyboardsounds/releases/latest)

-Keyboard Sounds is a lightweight system tray application that adds sound effects to your typing experience.
+Keyboard Sounds is a free application that makes any keyboard sound like a Mechanical Keyboard.
+It includes 11 built in profiles, a profile editor, and application rules.

 ### Getting Started